- Diana Award

 Click here to see the study paper as published in the British Journal of Nutrition

-A ground-breaking clinical trial, published in the British Journal of Nutrition, has given suggestive evidence for the first time that a specific vitamin, mineral and omega-3 fatty acid supplement (WellTeen Plus, Vitabiotics London) may affect the behaviours of UK teenagers, with high baseline rates of misbehaviour.
+A ground-breaking clinical trial, published in the British Journal of Nutrition, has given evidence for the first time that a specific vitamin, mineral and omega-3 fatty acid supplement (WellTeen Plus, Vitabiotics London) may affect the behaviours of UK teenagers.

 The study was conducted by the University of Oxford, with 196 healthy children aged 13 – 16 years old attending the Robert Clack secondary school in East London.
 The children were enrolled into the 12 week double-blind randomised placebo-controlled trial and split into two groups.
 One group was given the nutritional supplements while the other group was given placebos.